LukeWood/theGratefulNet/README.md

 **Step 5:**  Repeat until we have our desired output set (as defined by you).</br>

  [Backpropogation Through Time (this shows up as bppt in our implementation)](http://minds.jacobs-university.de/sites/default/files/uploads/papers/ESNTutorialRev.pdf)
 One very interesting fact about Backpropogation Through Time (BPTT) is that it has been derived by various researchers with no intercommunication between them.
 This suggests that this algorithm is a fairly intuitive solution to solving the problem of training recurrent neural networks.
-The algorithm performs the following steps:
+The algorithm performs the following steps:</br>

 **Step 1:**  Get training data in the format of ordered pairs.
 This could be for example the pixels in an image up until a specific point with the output being the next pixel in the image.</br>
 **Step 2:**  "Unfold" the network.
 In simple terms, this means that we need to look at each hidden layer independantly.  </br>